madhurimarawat/GitHub-Repository-Lister/README.md

 - **Dedicated GitHub Toolkit**: Explore deeper insights into GitHub with a dedicated page featuring detailed descriptions, repository stars, and graphics that bring GitHub data to life.

-- **Enhanced Graphics Area**: Dive into a visually appealing section of toolkit where clean design elements make understanding GitHub stats and trends a breeze.
+- **Enhanced Graphics Area**: Dive into a visually appealing section of the toolkit where clean design elements make understanding GitHub stats and trends a breeze.

+- **Comprehensive Repository Details**: View all repository details including license, stars, deployments, forks, watchers, last updated, language, pull requests, commits, and issues.
+The layout adapts to two columns on computer screens and a single column on mobile phones for better readability.

+- **API Rate Limit Notice**: Please note that due to GitHub's API rate limit of 60 requests per hour, data may not be available after this limit is reached.
+Try again after an hour.

 ---

 ## Mode of Execution Used  <img src="https://th.bing.com/th?id=OSAAS.67CE744F3AF9AB3181DA21630627453B&w=80&h=80&o=6&dpr=2&pid=5.1" title="Notepad++" alt="Notepad++" width="40" height="40"> </a> &nbsp;<img src="https://cdn.freebiesupply.com/logos/large/2x/netlify-logo-png-transparent.png" title="Netlify" alt="Netlify" width="40" height="40">